lijiachang/Binance-WS-Latency-Benchmark/README.md

 ```
 python3 scripts/plot_latency.py out.csv --out latency.png
 ```
+The plotting script autodetects `ms/us/ns` in the CSV header.

 This produces a figure with p50 and p99 latency over time per connection, letting you visually inspect whether a specific connection is systematically faster or just transiently leading.